-This easy broccoli pasta dinner cooks up in minutes and is bursting with flavor!
-Made with tender broccoli florets and penne in a light lemon olive oil sauce.
-So simple, but so scrumptious, and perfect for a weeknight!
+My easy vegan broccoli pasta cooks up in minutes and is bursting with flavor!
+Made with tender broccoli florets and penne in a light lemon olive oil sauce, this dish is so simple, but so scrumptious, and perfect for a weeknight!

 But you know what?
 I've always ordered olive oil pasta dishes at restaurants, and loved them.
-It's time to start exploring this type of dish in my own kitchen.
+I decided it was time to start exploring dishes like this one in my own kitchen.

 Jump to: